OpenMDAO/OpenMDAO/CONTRIBUTING.md

 Our coding standards generally align with the [PEP8](https://peps.python.org/pep-0008/) and [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) standards.

-It is recommended that you install OpenMDAO with `pip install -e .[all]` in your development environment and run the full test suite using the `testflo openmdao` command to validate your changes before submitting a pull request.
+It is recommended that you run the full test suite on your branch in your local development environment before submitting a pull request.
+To do this, use the `pip install -e .[all]` command at the top level of the OpenMDAO repository to install with support for testing and optional features.
+Then run the full test suite using the `testflo openmdao` command to validate your changes.

 ## License